 You know the ingredients your kiddos like to stockpile for making slime?
-Use this simple recipe to learn how to make air dry clay with everyday, household ingredients.
+Use this simple DIY recipe to learn how to make air dry clay with everyday, household ingredients.
 This DIY clay is silky smooth and pure white; a super sensory activity no matter what you choose to make with it!

 Air dry clay ingredients….